Tureks Plumbing Services Blog: Posts Tagged ‘water heater installation’

 Longer Service Life

-As mentioned earlier, on-demand water heaters typically last about twice as long as the heaters with water storage tanks.
+As mentioned earlier, on-demand water heaters typically last about twice as long as older units with water storage tanks.
 For instance, while a traditional water heater could last for 8-12 years, a tankless version can work for 20-25 years.

 Limitless Hot Water Supply

-In most cases, on-demand water heaters can provide a nearly endless supply of hot water.
+In most cases, on-demand water heaters can provide endless hot water.
 You therefore no longer have to worry that you will get a jet of cold water in the midst of having a hot shower.

 You could also solve the flow rate challenge by installing a smaller on-demand water heater at a point of use that requires a lot of hot water.
-This will result in even more efficiency as the heat losses incurred while water is transported from the heater to the point of use are avoided.
+This will result in even more efficiency as the heat losses incurred while water is transported from the heater to the point of use are avoided, and this smaller unit can help serve that high-demand fixture more directly.

 Space Economy

 We live at a time when every square foot of space comes at a premium.
-It is therefore welcome news to learn that tankless water heaters require very limited space since the heater doesn’t come with a storage tank.
+It is therefore welcome news to learn that tankless water heaters require very limited space since the heater doesn’t come with a storage tank, and their compact design supports improved efficiency while saving valuable floor space.

-In contrast, tankless water heaters are much smaller and can be tucked away in compact spaces.
+In contrast, many tankless water heaters are compact, wall-mounted systems that can be tucked away in tight spaces.
 Additionally, they come in attractive designs which enhance rather than detract from the aesthetics of your home.

 Is a Tankless Water Heater Suitable for Me?

 As you can see from the discussion above, a lot goes into determining whether an on-demand water heater will deliver savings to a particular home or not.
-It is therefore advisable for you to contact us at Turek’s Plumbing Services so that a member of our team can visit your home and assess your hot water needs before giving you our considered opinion on whether you may or may not realize monetary savings when you install a tankless water heater.
-Contact an Appleton WI plumber today for tankless water repair or replacement!
+It is therefore advisable for you to contact us at Turek’s Plumbing Services so that a member of our team can visit your home, assess your hot water needs, usage, fuel source, and system type, and help you choose the right option before giving you our considered opinion on whether you may or may not realize monetary savings when you install a tankless water heater.

 Continue Reading